tinode/chat/README.md

 }
 ```

 No special permission is needed to soft-delete messages `hard=false`.
-Soft-deleting messages hide them from the
+Soft-deleting messages hides them from the
 requesting user. `D` permission is needed to hard-delete messages.
 Only owner can delete a topic.

 ### Server to client messages